 Before I started writing for the magazine, I regarded horses as a privileged hobby without any relevance to the rest of the world.
 Of course, it still is ridiculously privileged, but horses connect people in unique ways.
 I look at the relationship differently now, and it is great inspiration for the second memoir that I’m working on now.

 You’re currently in an MFA program.
 Why did you decide to take this path as a writer?
 What have you gained through the MFA program?

 Truthfully?
-My husband died, my life fell apart, and I was like, “Oh well, let’s see if anyone wants to pay me to go to school.”
+My husband died, my life fell apart, I had to sort out everything financially, looking for something like an NJ Social Security office so that I could be sure I was covered for life and then I was like, “Oh well, let’s see if anyone wants to pay me to go to school.”

 As an undergraduate, I minored in creative writing and looked up to the MFA students at North Carolina State University.
 I wanted to be just like them, but that degree felt further and further away as I moved into the corporate workforce to follow a very traditional life trajectory.
 After my husband passed away, I realized that all of my “safe” choices didn’t protect me from complete heartbreak.
 So, I sent off a slew of applications to funded programs and figured something would work out if it was meant to be.
 I ended up at UC Riverside, and have just finished my MFA in creative nonfiction.
 UCR introduced me to amazing faculty and peers.
 While I’m also blessed to have a writing family outside of academia in Austin, studying with such a diverse group of writers has helped me more than I ever could have predicted.